Never take a man's surname...

 Picasso didn’t have Instagram.

 Any moment you catch yourself aimlessly scrolling, remind yourself that Picasso didn’t have Instagram.
-If you want to get closer to creating your masterpiece then put your bloody phone down.
+If you want to get closer to creating your masterpiece (or thousands of them, for that matter) then put your bloody phone down.

 I can guarantee it will end up looking like shit.